anthonyvipond/deduper/readme.md

 Purpose
 ------------

-A custom Artisan command removes duplicate records from your MySQL database table.
+A custom command removes duplicate records from your database table.

 You can easily define the uniqueness of a row using one or more columns.